navanchauhan/navanchauhan.github.io/Content/about/index.md

 My name is Navan Chauhan.
 I do lots of different things.
 Most of the bigger projects I am working on are currently private/unlisted.
 Although, all of them will be open-sourced, I don't want to publish them until I am happy with the version 1.0.

-Main website with links: [https://navan.website](https://navan.website)
+Landing page with other links, and projects: [https://hi.navan.dev](https://hi.navan.dev)

 ## Contact Me